malcom1225/pso2-danted-proxy-aws/README.md

 # pso2-danted-proxy

-this bash file is for google VM only cuz the aws ec2 ifconfig is eth0
+the aws ec2 ifconfig is eth0

 ## remember to run this before bash file
 sudo chmod +x run.sh